Christchurch Central Recovery Plan: Timeline

 The timeline graphic is based on the indicative project delivery schedule contained in the Blueprint published in July 2012, a pamphlet published in November 2014 plus the status as of July 2020.
 None of the projects were delivered as per the originally published indicative project delivery schedule.
 The first project to be completed was Hagley Oval (September 2014).
 The original schedule saw all projects where a delivery date had been specified completed by March 2017; at that point in time just three of the seventeen projects had been completed (the Bus Interchange was the second project (May 2015) to be finished, and the Earthquake Memorial the third project in February 2017).
 Ngāi Tahu abandoned its anchor project—Te Puna Ahurea Cultural Centre—in April 2014.
-As of July 2020, neither the Square, the Residential Demonstration Project, nor the stadium have been started, and only the stadium has a confirmed project status.
+As of July 2020, neither the Square, the Residential Demonstration Project, nor the stadium had been started, and only the stadium had a confirmed project status.